 Clean-up after 17 train cars derailed in Donaldsonville will be 'several-day' process

-DONALDSONVILLE - Seventeen cars of a train derailed at a major intersection in Donaldsonville Friday morning, leaking a chemical used to sanitize swimming pools.
+DONALDSONVILLE - Seventeen cars of a train derailed at a major intersection in Donaldsonville Friday morning, leaking a chemical used to stabilize chlorine used in swimming pools.

 Officials say the clean-up process will take several days.